Share this article

 Key takeaways

-• Dogs love snuggling - whether it be to feel secure, offer comforted, or to show dominance, it’s all a normal part of a pup’s behavior.
+• Dogs love snuggling - whether it be to feel secure, offer comfort, or to show dominance, it’s all a normal part of a pup’s behavior.

 • Allowing your dog to lay on top of you can have added benefits like lowering your blood pressure, providing warmth, and general company.

-• Laying on you should not be encouraged if they are doing it because of separation anxiety or to assert themselves - you’ll need to talk to your vet about how best to handle these issues.
+• Laying on you should not be encouraged if they are doing it because of separation anxiety or to assert themselves - you’ll need to talk to your vet or a qualified behaviorist about how best to handle these issues.

 Reasons why your dog loves snuggling